Gabriella Battaini-Dragoni: Career

 From 1976 until 2012, Battaini-Dragoni held a number of roles at the Council of Europe, including Educational Advisor; Administrator; Head of Service; Director; Coordinator for Intercultural Dialogue; Director General of Education, Culture and Heritage, Youth and Sport; and Director General of Programs.

 In addition to her work with the Council of Europe, Battaini-Dragoni has been published in a variety of publications, including The European Law Students' Association, Europa Nostra, and the European Journal of Migration and Law.
 She has written on subjects including intercultural dialogue, equity, migration, and human rights.

-Deputy Secretary General (2012–present)
+Deputy Secretary General (2012–2021)

 In 2012, Battaini-Dragoni was elected to the position of Deputy Secretary General by the Parliamentary Assembly of the Council of Europe.
 She was re-elected to the post in 2015.
 As Deputy Secretary General, she oversees the implementation of policy reforms, shapes programming and budget, and oversees the Council of Europe's employment policies.
 She also serves as a member of the International Partnership Against Corruption in Sport for the Olympic Games and International Olympic Committee.